rienq/liftedCollocation/README.md

    - inexact IN lifting (LC-IN):
 	the class *AdjointLiftedIRKExport* (first and second order sensitivity propagation), in the file '*irk_lifted_adjoint_export.cpp*'

+The above classes have been interfaced to the code generation framework for the multiple shooting based SQP method for real-time embedded optimization, including the automatic generation of MEX and Simulink interfaces.

 ## ACADO Toolkit: installation